 - Focus control including a counter to keep track of position.

 - Set mount backlash.

 - Other miscellaneous features.

 must have a chip dated 05-07-01 (designated as "D"

-or "KD") in order to use this program.
+or "KD" or later versions) in order to use this program.
 Click

 for more information on chip upgrades.
-The GTOCP3 Control Box is ready to go.
+The GTOCP3 and GTOCP4 Control Boxes

 Back to Products

 Inc. - All Rights Reserved